adventuregamestudio/ags/Emscripten/README.md

 - [cmake](https://cmake.org/), any CMake above 3.16.3 should be fine, but the newer, the better on Windows
 - [ninja](https://ninja-build.org/), this is a portable binary so just put it in an empty directory for your user and add that directory to your path

-### Linux
+### Linux or macOS
-On Linux you will need Python3, anything above 3.6.5 should be fine, [see this for more info](https://github.com/emscripten-core/emscripten/issues/6275)
+On Linux or macOS you will need Python3, anything above 3.6.5 should be fine, [see this for more info](https://github.com/emscripten-core/emscripten/issues/6275)

 You will also need

 - git
 - cmake, any CMake above 3.16.3 should be fine.
 - make

+You can install these using your system package manager on Linux or brew on macOS.

 ### Other OSes